 j.
-Expanded Scope of EEO Protections at 29 CFR Part 30 (after the Bostock
+Expanded Scope of EEO Protections at 29 CFR Part 30 (after the Bostock Decision).

-Decision).
 In Bostock v.
-Clayton County, Georgia, the U.S. Supreme Court held in 2020 that, under Title VII, sex discrimination includes discrimination based on sexual orientation and gender identity.
+Clayton County, Georgia,3 the U.S. Supreme Court held in 2020 that, under Title VII, sex discrimination includes discrimination based on sexual orientation and gender identity.
 In each of the three cases which had been consolidated before the Court, an employer allegedly fired a long-time employee because of their sexual orientation or gender identity.
-The Court held that, based on the plain text of Title VII, "discrimination based on sex."
+The Court held that, based on the plain text of Title VII, "discrimination based on homosexuality or transgender status necessarily entails discrimination based on sex."
 Thus, the Bostock holding effectively expanded the scope of individuals protected from employment discrimination under Title VII by prohibiting discrimination because of sexual orientation or gender identity.
+As noted above, President Biden issued Executive Order 13988 (hereinafter E.O.
+13988) on January 20, 2021; among other things, Section 2 of E.O.
+13988 directed all Federal agencies to review their regulations, policies, and guidance documents to ensure their consistency with the Bostock holding that Title VII's prohibition of discrimination on account of "sex" covers discrimination based on sexual orientation and gender identity.

-Accordingly, this circular now provides formal notice to OA, SAAs, RAP sponsors, apprentices, applicants for apprenticeship, workforce intermediaries, and all other relevant apprenticeship stakeholders and interested parties that the current scope of 29 CFR part 30 (last revised in 2016) - which prohibits discrimination and harassment by the sponsor of a RAP against an apprentice or an applicant for apprenticeship on the basis of race, color, religion, national origin, sex (including pregnancy and gender identity), sexual orientation, age (40 or older), genetic information, or disability with respect to any benefit, term, condition, or privilege associated with apprenticeship - will now be interpreted by the Department as including sexual orientation as a form of "sex" discrimination.
+Accordingly, this circular now provides formal notice to OA, SAAs, RAP sponsors, apprentices, applicants for apprenticeship, workforce intermediaries, and all other relevant apprenticeship stakeholders and interested parties that the current scope of 29 CFR part 30 (last revised in 2016) - which prohibits discrimination and harassment by the sponsor of a RAP against an apprentice or an applicant for apprenticeship on the basis of race, color, religion, national origin, sex (including pregnancy and gender identity), sexual orientation, age (40 or older), genetic information, or disability with respect to any benefit, term, condition, or privilege associated with apprenticeship - will now be interpreted by the Department (pursuant to the mandate of E.O.
+13988) as including sexual orientation as a form of "sex" discrimination.
 Part 30 already recognized gender identity as a form of "sex discrimination."

-Note - The current 2016 EEO in apprenticeship regulation at 29 CFR part 30 already expressly recognizes sexual orientation as a separate prohibited basis for discrimination by RAPs.
+The current 2016 EEO in apprenticeship regulation at 29 CFR part 30 already expressly recognizes sexual orientation as a separate prohibited basis for discrimination by RAPs.
 The prohibition against "sex" discrimination under Title VII and 29 CFR part 30 further includes actions taken based on pregnancy, childbirth, or a medical condition related to pregnancy or childbirth, consistent with the Pregnancy Discrimination Act of 1978 and subsequent court rulings.